pmpgowthami2k4/BridgeLabz_Training_CARLZEISS/README.md

-Understood.
-No emojis.
-Only clean headings and bullet points.
-Below is the fully formatted README content from **19 January 2026 to 24 February 2026** in a consistent professional format.

-You can paste this directly into your README.

----

 # BridgeLabz Training – Carl Zeiss

 This repository documents my daily learning progress during the BridgeLabz Training Program for Carl Zeiss.